lthurston/quiet/README.md

 Help output says most of it:

 ```

 Usage:
   quiet [flags]
   quiet [command]

 Available Commands:
   version                   Print the version number of Quiet
   config                    Lists / modifies configuration
   dump                      Dumps everything Quiet knows
   list                      Lists all hosts
   export                    Exports config snippet and keys for sharing
   undo                      Undo the last quiet action
+  warp                      Generates warp config
+  rm                        Deletes a host
   new                       Appends new host using other host as template
   help [command]            Help about any command

  Available Flags:
       --help=false: help for quiet

 Use "quiet help [command]" for more information about that command.
 ```